 Crack cocaine names can also often highlight what the cocaine is mixed with.
 This is important as what the drug is mixed with can dictate how long does a crack high last and how long crack is in the system.
 These nicknames, therefore, provide the user with information about the dose of the drug, without them having to ask for it explicitly.

 Arguably the most common crack slang name is candy.
 This term derives from the drug being incredibly moreish, just like candy itself.
 The nickname candy often softens the sound of the drug too.
 It can often draw young users into abusing the substance before they realize what it is.

-According to the Center For Substance Abuse Research, there are some other commonly used terms for crack cocaine in the United States alone.
+There are some other commonly used terms for crack cocaine in the United States alone.
 However, these terms even change amongst different cultures and communities, which makes understanding them very difficult.

 These other common crack slang names include:

 - Rock – This slang term describes the substances appearance

 - Hard Rock – Also describes the appearance of the drug, plus its effects